 There are yards that run zones longer because of sandy soils and yards that run shorter due to soils with loamier soils.
 There are also yards that run zones multiple times a day.
-On average, through the entire season, the numbers used are on the conservative side.
-I want to stay on the conservative side just to show everyone the minimum amount of time it will take to pay off an irrigation well and pump system.
+On average, throughout the entire season, the numbers used are on the conservative side.
+We will be staying on the conservative side just to show everyone the minimum amount of time it will take to pay off an irrigation well and pump system.

 4 zones X 5 heads = 20 total heads

 20 total heads X 2 GPM = 40 GPM

 40 GPM X 30 min run time = 1200 gallons per day

 The average irrigation season for lawns in Delaware runs from May 1 until Oct 15.
 That’s 158 days.
 Most people offload rain delays on their systems.
 Subtract 13 days for rain delays and you end up irrigating for 145 days.

 1200 gallons per day X 145 days = 174,000 gallons of water used for irrigation per season